Oranit95/Project-0/README.md

 8. isZero() - Test if this is the Zero Polynom.
 9. iteretor() - A Java iterator to go over the Polynom
 10. multiply (myMath.Polynom_able p1) - Multiply this Polynom by p1
-11. root(double x0, double x1,double eps)- Returns the x-axis cutting point of the Polynom with an eps deviation, in the received segment, using the bisection method.
+11. root(double x0, double x1,double eps) - Returns the x-axis cutting point of the Polynom with
+an eps deviation, in the received segment, using the bisection method.
 This function was written with the help of: https://en.wikipedia.org/wiki/Bisection_method
-12. sort() Sorting the Polynom's using the Monom_comperator and the Java ArrayList Sort.
+12. sort() - Sorting the Polynom's using the Monom_comperator and the Java ArrayList Sort.
 13. substract (myMath.Polynom_able p1) - Subtract p1 from this Polynom.
 14. toString() - Concatenation of the Polynom.